Zhuang Ji (poet): Response

-The empress dowager Xiaowen urged her son the emperor to send the imperial army to relieve Liang and her younger son, where presumably Zhuang Ji was located at the time at the prince's court, along with his two friends.
+The empress dowager Xiaowen urged her son the emperor to send the imperial army to relieve Liang and her younger son.
 The emperor appointed Zhou Yafu as general commander.
 General Zhou was a highly disciplined and effective general.
-After taking up his command, Zhou Yafu took advantage of the disorder among the rebel princes to establish a strong camp at Xiayi (下邑, modern Dangshan in Anhui) athwart the rebel's line of supply and communication along the Si River, formerly a large and important watercourse.
-Ignoring Liu Wu's pleas for help and imperial orders to advance to the city, general Zhou used his discretion as field commander to refuse the orders and instead concentrate his resources at his base in Xiayi, where he made defenses, meanwhile disrupting the rebel supply lines from Chu, by sending the Marquess of Gonggao, Han Tuidang, who was the son of Han Xin (韓王), someone who had spent quite a bit of time learning the mobile military techniques of the Xiongnu.
-The rebels meanwhile continued their unsuccessful assault on Zhuang Ji's new home in the capital of Liang Suiyang.
-With their supply lines cut by general Zhou's subordinate Han Tuidang's efficient cavalry, the rebels fell back from their attack on Liang, deciding to attack general Zhou, at his by then well-fortified defensive base in Xiayi.
-In the event, the vassal prince's were easily defeated due to general Zhou's disciplined and effective preparations; indeed, Zhou initially refused even to be woken out of bed, upon the attack.
-The rebellion soon came to an end, after a fierce three months of fighting, with the defeat of the rebels.
+After taking up his command, Zhou Yafu took advantage of the disorder among the rebel princes to establish a strong camp at Xiayi (下邑, modern Dangshan in Anhui) and thwart the rebel's line of supply and communication along the Si River, formerly a large and important watercourse.
+The rebels continued their unsuccessful assault on Zhuang Ji's new home in the capital of Liang Suiyang.
+With their supply lines cut by general Zhou's subordinate Han Tuidang's cavalry, the rebels fell back from their attack on Liang, deciding to attack general Zhou at his base in Xiayi.
+In the attack, the vassal prince's were easily defeated due to general Zhou's disciplined and effective preparations.
+The rebellion came to an end after three months of fighting.